linagora/tmail-flutter/docs/adr/0108-workplace-call-transport.md

 - The access mode stays a sealed pair: bridge (the container holds the session) or bearer token.
 - A runner resolves the mode once per action, then hands it to that action.
+- An action declares whether the bridge can serve it; a declared-unsupported action goes straight over the bearer token, no bridge round trip.
+- A bridge failure inside an action the bridge does support still falls back to the bearer token.
 - Every request the action sends rides that one mode, so an action costs at most one exchange.
 - The bridge exists on web only, so every action on mobile resolves to the bearer token.
 - A request executor sends whatever the caller describes.